Goliath Season 3: A Means to an End

 A swift settlement by Wade sees the residents collectively receive $500 million in compensation.
 Having taken the case pro bono, McBride and his team get nothing.

-As part of the settlement, McBride and his team and the class of plaintiffs are all bound by the terms of a new NDA preventing them from divulging details of the case to anyone.
+As part of the settlement, McBride and his team and the class of plaintiffs are all bound by a new NDA preventing them from divulging details of the case to anyone.
 Although that doesn’t stop McBride passing Marisol’s Big Sur NDA to his daughter Denise (played by Diana Hopper) who has just started at the same university in Los Angeles as Brittany.
-Denise doesn’t hesitate in passing the information in the NDA on to the press, forcing Marisol to resign from her post of mayor of Los Angeles.
+Denise doesn’t hesitate in passing the information on to the press, which forces Marisol to resign from her post of Mayor of Los Angeles.

-Speaking of giving up, Brittany decides to leave town having been turned down for graduate law school.
+On the subject of giving up, Brittany decides to leave town having been turned down for graduate law school.
 Her downfall is that the sex tape she tried to bribe the police officer with back in Season 1 has come back to bite her.
-Meanwhile Billy bears his heart and soul and declares his love for her (just as he did in Season 1) or is it just the drugs and alcohol talking this time?
-I hope so, because that storyline doesn’t work for me — neither for his character or hers.
+Meanwhile Billy bears his heart and soul, declaring his love for her (as he did in Season 1), or is it just the drugs and alcohol talking?
+I hope so, because that doesn’t work for me, the only mistake in this story.
 I think it was thrown in by the writers to test the water.
-They also had Brittany playing surrogate mother to Denise at university, which didn’t work either.
-You see, it’s all too normal for Brittany — I mean, remember her and Tom Wyatt in Season 2?
+They also have Brittany playing surrogate mom to Denise at university.
+This is all too normal too quickly for Brittany — I mean, remember her and Tom Wyatt in Season 2?

-After losing Wade’s case, lawyer Sumi feels the wrath of Cooperman and is sacked, just like poor Lucy Kittridge and others before her.
+After losing Wade’s case, lawyer Sumi feels the wrath of Cooperman and is sacked, just like Lucy Kittridge and others before her.
 It’s surprising there’s anyone left at Cooperman’s firm.
-Still, Sumi should have known what to expect of the firm, having effectively been blackmailed by Lucy into helping her prepare all the discovery responses for the Borns Tech case back in Season 1 — and Sumi saw how disposable Lucy was then.
+Cooperman doesn’t do failures and Sumi saw how disposable Lucy was then.
+Still, Sumi should have known what to expect having effectively been blackmailed by Lucy into helping her prepare all the discovery responses for the Borns Tech case back in Season 1.

 Goliath Season 1: Lucy Kittridge and Shelby Rabara and rewriting characters.

-Amazon Studios – Goliath Season 1: Lucy Kittridge (L) and Sumi Sen (R)
+Amazon Studios – Goliath Season 1: characters Lucy Kittridge (L) and Sumi Sen (R)

-We also find out that Patty is pregnant and presumably this is why we saw her staking out the house of Jeff, the FBI Agent with whom she became romantically involved in Season 2.
+In honour of the title of the final episode of this season, Joy Division, I have been trying to slip references to most of that band’s song titles into this blog post but have been struggling with the song title Incubation.
+But Sumi is heavily pregnant, and we also find out that Patty is pregnant and why we saw her staking out the house of Jeff, the FBI Agent with whom she became romantically involved in Season 2.
+So…incubation.

 She’s lost control again